Topics available include:

 Unconscious bias

-Unconscious bias presents significant challenges in professional settings because it can subtly undermine fairness, limit diversity, and hinder overall organizational effectiveness.
+Unconscious bias presents significant challenges in professional settings because it can subtly undermine fairness, limit diversity, and hinder overall organisational effectiveness.
 Taking steps to help staff understand when their unconscious biases may be affecting their judgment is key to building a more inclusive workplace.
 We can deliver training helping alert staff to their own unconscious biases and provide them with the tools necessary to help avoid falling into discrimination pitfalls as a result of biases.

 For further information or to enquire about one of our training sessions, please contact the Employment team on 01582 514000.